 After a little bit of negotiating, we convinced them to let us enter for 35 000 IDR each without a local guide.
 At the end of the day, this is still the most I've ever paid for an Indonesia waterfall entry fee.
 While the prices, boards, and receipts look legitimate and official, don't be fooled into paying an unfair waterfall entry price.

 Hiring a Local Guide

 If you'd prefer to hire a local guide, it's a great way to get more information about these Lombok waterfalls.
 You'll also have an easier time trying to find the other two hidden waterfalls (I'll get into more detail on these later).

-If you don’t have your own set of wheels, or you don’t want to have to bargain for the entry, then a great way to see Benang Stokel and Benang Kelambu waterfall is to take a full-day waterfall tour.
+If you don't have your own set of wheels, or you don't want to have to bargain for the entry, then a great way to see Benang Stokel and Benang Kelambu waterfall is to take a full-day waterfall tour that visits these falls.

 Benang Stokel Waterfall

 Alright, with that out of the way, let's get into the actual Lombok waterfalls!
 First on the list is Benang Stokel Waterfall, or Air Terjun Benang Stokel as it's known to locals.